All Episodes

 One was the main reason I called and begging your indulgence.

-A second quick point regarding the hypocrisy of these unions, both public service and uh the uh teachers and school unions.
+A second quick point regarding the hypocrisy of these unions, both public service and the teachers and school unions.

-It's okay if it applies to you, but do as we say now.
+It's okay if it applies to you, but do as we say nothing.

-Well, see the difference is they don't they don't consider themselves in the one percent.
+Well, see, the difference is they don't consider themselves in the 1%.

-He hung, ah darn it, we had a guy from Bakersfield who said that I am I am I am doing irreparable damage to police unions uh municipal uh employees who are cops and firefighters because they're conservatives and I'm ticking them off by lumping.
+We had a guy from Bakersfield who said that I am doing irreparable damage to police unions, municipal employees who are cops and firefighters because they're conservatives and I'm ticking them off by lumping.

 Okay, well, I have to address that in the next half hour.

-See, did they the bottom line here, Charlie, is that the people we're talking about don't think they're in the one percent.
+See, the bottom line here, Charlie, is that the people we're talking about don't think they're in the 1%.

 We're all trying to figure out what a silent march is here.

-MSNBC anchorman and journalist, the Reverend Al Sharpton leading a silent march on Father's Day against a stop and frisk policy in New York City.
+MSNBC anchorman and journalist the Reverend Al Sharpton leading a silent march on Father's Day against the stop and frisk policy in New York City.

 We might need Yogi Berra to figure this out for us.